-2. The uninformed bidder's bids decrease (weakly) over time.
+The uninformed bidder's bids decrease (weakly) over time.
 The time until the uninformed bidder loses is finite (a.s.), but admits no finite bound.

 It is informative to contrast the bidding behavior in the observable and the winner-only observable environment.
-Intuitively, in the observable bid regime, the informed bidders should bid more cautiously as any bid above $\underline{u}$ will reveal that the bidder has a high valuation.
-The informed bidder is therefore concerned that a bid higher than $\underline{u}$ would reveal his valuation without necessarily winning the object.
+Intuitively, in the observable bid regime, the informed bidders should bid more cautiously as any bid above \underline{u} will reveal that the bidder has a high valuation.
+The informed bidder is therefore concerned that a bid higher than \underline{u} would reveal his valuation without necessarily winning the object.
 The bidding strategy of an informed bidder in the observable environment is less aggressive.
-In particular, from (22), with observable bids, the probability of a low bid is which is larger than in the winner-only observable bid environment, in which it is given by $F_t^I(\underline{u}) = 1 - q_t$ .
+In particular, from (22), with observable bids, the probability of a low bid is which is larger than in the winner-only observable bid environment, in which it is given by $F_t^I(\underline{u}) = 1 - q_t$.
 In fact, given the characterization of the bidding distribution given by (23) and (28), it follows that the upper bound of the bids is lower, and more generally that the bid distribution with observable bids is first-order stochastically dominated by the bid distribution with winner-only observable bids.
 Given the more defensive posture of the informed bidders in the observable environment, it then follows that the uninformed bidder is also bidding less aggressively.
-In fact, the bid distribution of the uninformed bidder in the observable environment is also first-order stochastically dominated by the bid distribution with winner-only observable bids, as can be directly inferred by comparing (23) with (30).
-As a result, the revenue is higher in the winner-only observable case.
+In fact, the bid distribution of the bid distribution with winner-only observable bids with the uninformed bidder in the observable environment is also first-order stochastically dominated by the bid stribution with winner stochastically dominated by the bid stribution with winner stochastically dominated by the bid distribution (30).
+As a result, the revenue is higher in the winner-only observable case.15